 After obtaining bachelor's degrees, those who would like to specialize in immigration law must undergo an additional three years of law school.
 During law school, students learn to analyze, recall and present complicated information in convincing ways to a courtroom full of people.
 They often take courses in torts, constitutional law and civil procedures, among other topics.
 Upon graduating, new lawyers must pass a written bar exam in order to become licensed by the state in which they plan to practice law.

 Job Outlook and Salary

-According to the U.S. Bureau of Labor Statistics (BLS), the median yearly salary of all types of lawyers was $115,820 in 2015 (www.bls.gov).
-The BLS also estimated that job opportunities for lawyers in general were projected to grow 6% from 2014-2024, as fast as the national average for other occupations.
+In May 2020, the BLS reported that professionals in the 90th percentile or higher earned $208,000 or more per year, whereas the bottom 10th percentile earned $61,490 or less per year (www.bls.gov).
+The BLS also estimated that job opportunities for lawyers in general were projected to grow as fast as the national average from 2019 through 2029.
 However, the job field will continue to be competitive due to high law school enrollment rates and fewer employment opportunities.

 Attorneys, despite specialization, face similar challenges such as long hours, stressful environments and a highly competitive field.
 Immigration law is no different, and just like other law specializations, it can be a monetarily and personally enriching profession.